MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers-and-simulators.md

 ## Quantum hardware

-A quantum computer has three primary parts: the qubit storage, a method for transferring signals to the qubits, and a classical computer to run a program and send instructions.
+A quantum computer has three primary parts: an area that houses the qubits, a method for transferring signals to the qubits, and a classical computer to run a program and send instructions.

-- The quantum particles used for qubits are fragile and highly sensitive to environmental interferences.
+- The quantum material used for qubits is fragile and highly sensitive to environmental interferences.
 For some methods of qubit storage, the unit that houses the qubits is kept at a temperature just above absolute zero to maximize their coherence.
+Other types of qubit housing use a vacuum chamber to help minimize vibrations and stabilize the qubits.
-- Signals are sent to the qubits using microwaves or lasers.
+- Signals can be sent to the qubits using a variety of methods including microwaves, laser, and voltage.

 Quantum computers face a multitude of challenges to operate correctly.
-Labs that hold quantum computers are designed to minimize vibrations, and quantum computers are often sealed in a vacuum chamber to isolate them.
 Error correction in quantum computers is a significant issue, and scaling up (adding more qubits) increases the error rate.
 Because of these limitations, a quantum PC for your desktop is far in the future, but a commercially-viable lab-based quantum computer is closer.

 ## Quantum simulators